scholer/pptx-downsizer/README.rst

                             images, but disabling it may make the conversion run faster.
 Enabled by default. (default: True)
       --no-optimize         Disable optimization. (default: False)
-      --on-error DO-WHAT    What to do if the program encounters any errors during execution. `continue` will cause the program to continue even if one or more images fails to be converted. (default: continue)
       --outputfn_fmt FORMAT-STRING
                             How to format the downsized presentation pptx filename Slightly advanced, uses python string formatting.